jeonggunlee/DnnAttack/README.md

-# DnnAttack
+# DnnAttack: One pixel attack
-Attack a Deep Neural Network
+One pixel attack for a Deep Neural Network

 * Paper
    * [One pixel attack for fooling deep neural networks](https://arxiv.org/abs/1710.08864)